azat-co/practicalnode/chapter4/chapter4.md

 Outputting raw text is done via `|`—for example,

     div
-      | Jade is a template engine.
+      | Pug is a template engine.
       | It can be used in Node.js and in the browser JavaScript.

 ## Script and Style Blocks